ripSquid/styrdokument/pm/eng/pm_for_sektionens_styrelse.md

 The Board member is responsible for summoning committee meetings before each board meeting to ensure a good insight in their work and the possibility to answer and forward their questions to the board and vice versa.
 The board member shall actively cooperate with and attend meetings arranged by THS Education council.

-### 3.2.6 Board member responsible for student social activities
+#### 3.2.6 Board member responsible for study social activities

-The board member responsible for student social activities shall work long-term and strategically towards developing the student life withing the chapter and shall cooperate with the operational parts of the chapter that carries out this work.
+The board member responsible for study social activities shall work long-term and strategically towards developing the student life withing the chapter and shall cooperate with the operational parts of the chapter that carries out this work.

-The board member shall coordinate the committees within the chapter that work operative with the chapter's student social activities.
+The board member shall coordinate the committees within the chapter that work operative with the chapter's study social activities.
 The Board member shall act as a link between these committees and the board and is therefore responsible for meeting with the committees presidents before every board meeting to ensure a good insight to their work and to ensure the possibility to answer and forward their questions to the board and vice versa.
 The board member shall in absence of a better suited candidate actively cooperate with and attend meetings arranged by THS Lokalråd.
-The board member shall in absence of a better suited candidate actively cooperate with and attend meetings arranged by THS’ and the school of EECS Equality councils.

-### 3.2.7 Board member responsible for business relations
+#### 3.2.7 Board member responsible for business relations

 The board member responsible for business relations shall work long-term and strategically towards improving the cooperation between the chapter and the business sector as well as strengthening the chapter's brand in the labour market.